 Toss the chopped leaves on your simmering onions, and whatever else you've decided to include in your breakfast.
 Yes, we mostly enjoy this in the morning.

-Add a few tablespoons of boiling water, add just a smidgen of sea salt and bring rapidly to the boil with the lid on; some authorities say leave the lid off but I really can't see the advantage of that.
+Add a few tablespoons of boiling water, add just a smidgen of sea salt and bring rapidly to the boil with the lid on; some authorities say leave the lid off but I really cannot see the advantage of that.
 I'm hungry, and I want my breakfast now.

-If you enjoy your beet greens quite sloshy on your toast, then add rather more water; I like it that way, but the boss doesn't so she takes first and then I serve myself with all the remaining juices; yes, so I get all the oxalic acid.
-In terms of the whole meal, full of roughage and on a slice of 100% wholemeal toast it hasn't troubled my kidneys in all these years.
+If you enjoy your beet greens quite sloshy on your toast, then add rather more water.
+I like it that way, but the boss doesn't so she takes first and then I serve myself with all the remaining juices; so I get all the oxalic acid.
+In terms of the whole meal, full of roughage and on a slice of 100% wholemeal toast it has not troubled my kidneys in all these years.

 Boil your beet tops hard for a couple minutes, and then plop a couple eggs onto the leaves.
-Replace the lid and set the toaster; when it pops your eggs will be done and you can turn off the induction stove or gas; a conventional electric you would switch off rather sooner.
+Replace the lid and set the toaster; when it pops your breakfast will be done and you can turn off the induction stove or gas; a conventional electric plate rather sooner.

-To have yolks like these there's no substitute; find a genuine source of free range cage free eggs.
-They will cost double and are worth every cent if you're interested in the omega-3 and all the phytochemicals that are so different from pasture fed hens.
-The alternative is to a bit crazy like Bernard Preston and keep your own hens!
+To have yolks like these there's no substitute; find a genuine source of free range eggs.
+They will cost double and are worth every cent if you're interested in the omega-3 and all the phytonutrients that are so different from pasture fed hens.
+The alternative is to a bit crazy like Bernard Preston and keep your own chickens.

 Able to tuck in themselves into the dark-green leafy vegetables in our garden, enjoy the snails and a daily helping from the worm farm, they lay the very best of eggs.
 We would not sell them; it's hard work producing food of this calibre.